guillermoreyesv/Comic-Layaway/README.md

 # Comic-Layaway
 This is a Flask-based backend for Layaway Comics.
-It uses MongoDB as the database and is contained within a Docker container for ease of deployment.
+It is contained within a Docker container for ease of deployment.

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.